 Re-reading the Hebrew Bible as the story of the phonetic alphabet

 The alphabet and the universal literacy it enabled was the ultimate disruptive new tech of its age, especially in its environment of hegemonic empires and nomadic oral (illiterate) cultures.
 Because it was simple and made literacy universal, anyone could broadcast their expressions to a much wider audience.
-The means to own one’s own private publishing house was in anyone’s hands, much as anybody in the early years of radio and Internet could create their own channel or webpage.
+It was like every citizen suddenly got a private printing press, just as anybody in the early years of radio and Internet could create their own channel or webpage and now everyone has a blog.
 It could represent any language well enough.
 It was more abstract and enabled new cognitive powers to blossom.
 It invited self-reflection and self-empowerment and self-affirmation.
 It enabled the writing of any concept, emotion or abstraction that could be said or thought in words, and therefore opened up the interior lives of people to each other.
 It created a new kind of intimacy.

-Think of what the Internet did to the Soviet Union, how much energy totalitarian regimes like North Korea and Iran must put into controlling it, and how even an open, democratic society can be shaken by independent operations like Wikileaks, and you get a taste of what the alphabet must have done to Egypt and other sclerotic empires in the region that were attached to the hierarchical control over communication implicit in their hieroglyphics..
+Think of what the Internet did to the Soviet Union, how much energy totalitarian regimes like North Korea and Iran must put into controlling free expression, and how even an open, democratic society can be shaken by independent operations like Wikileaks, and you get a taste of what the alphabet must have done to Egypt and other sclerotic empires in the region that were attached to the hierarchical control over communication implicit in their hieroglyphics.

 Moses humbly, or out of fear, protests that for all these metaphysical revelations he is ill-equipped to be a liberator, for he is not good with language.
 God insists: show these letters to the Israelites, and “If they do not believe in the voice of the first letter (kol ha’oht ha’rishon) they will listen to the voice of the last letter (kol ha’oht ha’acharon).”
 Further, God promises, “And with these letter (signs) they will worship me on this mountain.”
 Moses returns to Egypt and does as he has been commanded.
 He shows the signs to the elders of Israel.
 In this reading, he has disseminated literacy among the Hebrews.
 He is now prepared to confront Pharaoh.